 Restricting who can prescribe PrEP, for example to specialists and doctors who are trained and accredited section 100 HIV treatment prescribers under current arrangements, would present a significant barrier for people who cannot access one of these clinicians or a sexual health clinic, including people in rural and regional areas.
-Some States and Territories have very low numbers of s100 treatment prescribers and they, as well as specialist doctors, are generally clustered in metropolitan areas.
-This would effectively make access to PrEP unavailable for a gay men at high risk in an area with no s100 treatment prescribers, relevant specialists or sexual health services.
+Some States and Territories have very low numbers of \$100 treatment prescribers and they, as well as specialist doctors, are generally clustered in metropolitan areas.
+This would effectively make access to PrEP unavailable for a gay man at high risk in an area with no \$100 treatment prescribers, relevant specialists or sexual health services.

-There is no reasonable clinical basis for requiring the same s100 training and accreditation arrangements for prescribing Truvada as PrEP as those that apply for prescribing of HIV treatments.
-Prescribing Truvada as PrEP is not clinically complex, and decisions about prescribing are well within routine standards of clinical practice for general practitioners.
-Restricting prescribing to current s100 arrangements in place for HIV treatment drugs, including Truvada, would dislocate patients from their existing care arrangements, increase the fragmentation of care - with sexual health care being sought separately from other primary health care, or result in patients who need access to PrEP being unable to access it.
-In order for the impact of PrEP to be maximised and for its public health benefits to be realised, prescribing arrangements should facilitate its delivery to people at the highest risk of HIV.
+There is no reasonable clinical basis for requiring the same s100 training and accreditation arrangements for prescribing PrEP as those that apply for prescribing of HIV treatments.
+Prescribing PrEP is not clinically complex, and decisions about prescribing are well within routine standards of clinical practice for general practitioners.
+Restricting prescribing to current s100 arrangements in place for HIV treatment drugs, would dislocate patients from their existing care arrangements, increase the fragmentation of care - with sexual health care being sought separately from other primary health care, or result in patients who need access to PrEP being unable to access it.
+For the impact of PrEP to be maximised and for its public health benefits to be realised, prescribing arrangements should facilitate its delivery to people at the highest risk of HIV.
+This is vital if PrEP access is scaled up to ensure that the estimated number of men who are eligible for PrEP can access it.